cyberscribbleorg/cyberscribbleorg/README.md

 ### ✍️ Blogging/Newsletter

-- Avid blogger at [CyberScribble.org](https://cyberscribble.org), where I share insights and knowledge about software development and security trends and practices.
+- Avid blogger at [CyberScribble.org](https://cyberscribble.org), where I scribble about whatever comes to my mind.

 ### 📫 Contact